aliceblack/CKA-CKAD/CKAD/README.md

 A service is a DNS entry to a pod name.
 A service is not a load balancer.
 DNS entry to each pod has the following structure: `<pod-name>.<headless-service-name>.<namespace>.<svc>.<cluster-domain>.<app>`.
 A Service definition file creates a headless service.

+## Services
+Ports:
+* Node Port
+* Service Port
+* Target Port (Port of a pod)

+Services can be createsi via definition files.
+It does use a random algorithm to load balance of the labels/selectors identify multiple istances of the same pod.